Category Archives: John Ireland

 Grade: B+

-Queen Bee (1955) is a drama served straight-up Southern style and is highly recommended only for fans of legendary screen actress Joan Crawford.
-Made during the downward turn in her career the character is tailor-made for the actress and her fans.
+Queen Bee (1955) is a drama served in a straight-up Southern style.
+It is highly recommended only for fans of legendary screen actress Joan Crawford.
+Made during her career’s downward turn, the character is tailor-made for the actress and her fans.

-Otherwise, audience members unfamiliar with or otherwise turned off by Crawford probably shouldn’t bother with Queen Bee.
-There’s not a lot of character development or anything interesting story-wise other than watching her cause havoc.
+Otherwise, audience members unfamiliar with or otherwise turned off by Crawford should probably avoid Queen Bee.
+There is little character development or interesting story other than watching her cause havoc.

 Set in the 1950s American South, the vicious and conniving Eva Phillips (Crawford) takes pleasure in making the lives of those around her miserable, especially her husband, Avery (Barry Sullivan), who is so depressed he resorts to heavy drinking and becomes an alcoholic.